RafaelSolVargas/Vulkan/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug
+name: Report Any Issues
 about: Create a report to help us improve
-title: Issue in Vulkan
+title: Bug
 labels: bug
 assignees: RafaelSolVargas